-Our analytical strategy consists of two components.
-First, to answer our first research question, we use bivariate statistical analysis to calculate a number of descriptive statistics to contextualize the care situation and overall gendered views on care by country.
-Second, we carry out multivariate regression analysis to discern: 1) the relationship between having egalitarian care views and the probability to provide care for both women and men; and 2) the relationship between country-variables and egalitarian care views on the probability of providing care by women and men.
+Our analytic strategy consists of two components.
+To answer our first research question, we use bivariate statistical analysis to calculate a number of descriptive statistics to contextualize the care situation and overall gendered views on care by country.
+Second, we carry out multivariate regression analyses to discern: 1) the relationship between having egalitarian care views and the probability to provide care for both women and men; and 2) the moderating effect that country-variables have on the relationship between egalitarian care views and the probability of providing care by women and men.
 Given that national institutional contexts are likely to significantly impact the probability of providing informal care, as well as gendered attitudes towards who should be responsible for providing care, we employ a series of mixed multi-level logistic regressions to account for this country-level variation and the likely clustering of variables around countries.
 All results from the multilevel models are presented as Average Marginal Effects (AMEs) for ease of interpretation of interaction effects (e.g. gender and gender role variables) in the context of non-linear models.
-We use a stepwise regression approach beginning by carrying out a baseline regression that interacts gender with gendered views on care (Model 1).
-Model 2 accounts for family support for care, also interacted with gender, before Model 3 incorporates the remaining individual control variables.
+We use a stepwise regression approach beginning by carrying out a baseline regression that interacts sex with gendered views on care (Model 1).
+Model 2 accounts for family support for care, also interacted with sex, and Model 3 incorporates the remaining individual control variables.
 Taken together, models 1 to 3 test hypothesis H1.
-To test hypotheses H2 and H3, we add country level variables interacted with individual gender norms and gender to each model in Models 4 through 7.
-As a result of high correlation between the country-level variables and to avoid potential collinearity, these interaction terms are added on their own one-by-one in Models 4 through 7.
+To test hypotheses H2 and H3, we add country level variables interacted with individual gender attitudes and sex to each model in Models 4 through 7.
+As a result of high correlations between country-level variables and to avoid potential collinearity, these interaction terms are added on their own one-by-one in Models 4 through 7.
 The correlation matrix of these country-level variables can be seen in the appendix (Table A4).

-Substantiating our decision to carry out multilevel models, the Interclass correlation coefficients (ICC) for the ‘empty’ model (with no other variables) indicates that country-level clustering explains 27.1% of the variation in prevalence of informal care.
+Substantiating our decision to carry out multilevel models, the Interclass correlation coefficients (ICC) for the ‘empty’ model (with no other variables) indicate that country-level clustering explains 27.1% of the variation in prevalence of informal care.
 This reduces significantly for Models 1 through 4, where the ICC indicate that between 2.2% and 4.1% of the variation in providing informal care can be explained by the hierarchical grouping (i.e. grouping at the country-level) of our model, providing validation to our decision to use multi-level models and indicating the impact that institutional contexts (i.e. countries and their welfare regimes) have on probability of providing informal care.

 Results

 Table 1 displays the descriptive statistics for our sample.
-Notable distinctions between carers and non-carers of the sample are that carers are more likely to be women, to report poor health, to be slightly older than non-carers, and to have a parent with health limitations.
-Conversely, carers are less likely to be employed, and to have a partner and children in the household.
+Notable distinctions are that carers are more likely to be women, to report poor health, to be slightly older than non-carers, and to have a parent with health limitations.
+Conversely, carers are less likely to be employed, or to have a partner and children in the household.
 Carers are less likely to agree or strongly agree that the family should be responsible when care needs arise, and less likely to disagree or strongly disagree that daughters should provide care.
 Of the countries included in the analysis, Poland contains the largest proportion of carers (7.85%), while the lowest proportion is found in France (3.67%).

 [Insert Table 1 here]